 It accused the highest levels of the French Army of obstruction of justice and anti-Semitism, a sentiment which had fuelled sections of the press, the public and the establishment.
 It was left to Emile Loubet as the new President, to pardon Dreyfus, 10 days after the sudden death of Faure in scandalous circumstances.

 But when in 1899, Dreyfus returned to France, he faced another trial; and he was again convicted.
 It again divided and further embittered France.

 It was not until July 1906 – 12 years after his arrest – that Dreyfus was officially exonerated by the Supreme Court.
 He died on July 12, 1935 aged 75.

 FOOTNOTE: This is a scant and superficial summary of the Dreyfus affair.
-Recommended reading: An Officer and A Spy (Hutchinson, 2013) by Robert Harris, a superb historical fiction (based on facts) about the Dreyfus affair, told through the eyes of Lieutenant Colonel Georges Picquart (below).
+Recommended reading: An Officer and A Spy (Hutchinson, 2013) by Robert Harris, a superb historical fiction (based on facts) about the Dreyfus affair, told through the eyes of Lieutenant Colonel Georges Picquart (at right).

 Picquart was sent off to French Tunisia to get him out of the way and avoid embarrassment.
 But the news was leaked to the papers, and there ensued much heated debate about anti-Semitism – and justice